kwartzlab/kos-base/README.md

 cd kos-base
 ```

+#### 1.5.
+Environment Variables
+As part of the repository we have an example environment file with a '.example' extension.
+Create a copy of this file with the example extension removed.

+'''shell
+cp .env.example .env
+'''

 #### 2. Build Docker image
 Files provided in the repository are pre-configured to build Kos from the application source code previously cloned in the last step.
 The Kos Docker image is built in steps.
 Once each step completes, it's stored in a cache for later to speed up following builds.